tskit-dev/msprime/docs/development.rst

 - Install the :ref:`basic requirements <sec_installation_system_requirements>`.
 - Install the Python development requirements using ``pip install -r requirements/development.txt``.
 - Build the low level module by running ``make`` in the project root.
-If you are using Python 2.7, run ``make ext2`` and if you are using Python 3.x, run ``make ext3``.
-Python 3.x is the default if no arguments are provided.
-- Run the tests to ensure everything has worked: ``python -m nose -vs``.
+- Run the tests to ensure everything has worked: ``python3 -m nose -vs``.
 These should all pass.
 - Make your changes in a local branch, and open a pull request on GitHub when you are ready.
 Please make sure that (a) the tests pass before you open the PR; and